Shah-Mazhar/Car-Sales-Dashboard/README.md

 ## Excel:

-• Created a bar, line and column chart from 4 different privot tables.
+• Created a bar, line, and column chart from 4 different privot tables.

 • Inserted 4 charts into a dashboard by formating with similar designs.